HCL-TECH-SOFTWARE/dx-compose-doc/docs/build_sites/create_sites/url_addressing/index.md

 #### Friendly Action URLs

-Starting from CF216, you can configure action URLs to be friendly.
+You can configure action URLs to be friendly.

 While DX allows for [friendly URLs](../../../manage_content/wcm_delivery/deliver_webcontent_on_dx/customizing_content/friendlyurl_wcmviewer/index.md), actions in portlets still trigger state information for bookmarkability and caching, therefore making the URLs unfriendly.
 See the following examples: